Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 There are no gimmicks, tricks, or hacks to fake trust.

-There are no automation sequences you can run to fake giving a shit about your customers.
+You can run no automation sequences to fake giving a shit about your customers.

 You have to care.